Lillinator/discourse-search-banner/README.md

-## DEPRECATED
+## Discourse Advanced Search Banner

-This theme component is now deprecated in favor of the core `welcome_banner` functionality.
+This is a currently maintained fork of the old Discourse Advanced Search Banner.

-See [https://meta.discourse.org/t/creating-a-banner-to-display-at-the-top-of-your-site/153718](https://meta.discourse.org/t/creating-a-banner-to-display-at-the-top-of-your-site/153718) for more information.